hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 The following arguments are supported:

-* `features` - (Required) A `features` block as defined below which can be used to customize the behavior of certain Azure Provider resources.
+* `features` - (Required) A `features` block as defined below which can be used to customize the behaviour of certain Azure Provider resources.

 * `client_id` - (Optional) The Client ID which should be used.
 This can also be sourced from the `ARM_CLIENT_ID` Environment Variable.